On Dense Tetrahedra in Binary Sphere Packings: Away from optimal tetrahedra

 This is proven by applying Lemma~\ref{lem:sliding} to each of the four subtetrahedra defined by the center $O$ of the support sphere and each of the four faces of $T$ (indeed, the sphere towards which we slide does not play any role in Lemma~\ref{lem:sliding}).
 For that, we just check by computation that the inequality in Lemma~\ref{lem:sliding} holds.
 This computation can be found in the file \verb+sliding.sage+. \end{proof}

-In particular, if some FM-tetrahedron of type $t$ has density exceeding $\delta_t^*$, then so does the FM-tetrahedron obtained by sliding equally as much as possible the spheres towards the support sphere.
-Hence, in order to verify that every FM-tetrahedron of type $t$ has density at most $\delta_t^*$, is suffices to check it for the FM-tetrahedra with two spheres in contact, i.e., with a tight edge.
+In particular, if some FM-tetrahedron of type $t$ has density exceeding $\delta_t^*$, then so does the FM-tetrahedron obtained by sliding the spheres equally as much as possible towards the support sphere.
+Hence, in order to verify that every FM-tetrahedron of type $t$ has density at most $\delta_t^*$, it suffices to check it for the FM-tetrahedra with two spheres in contact, i.e., with a tight edge.
 By considering the combinations of sphere radii and contact pairs, we get, up to symmetry, the $9$ cases depicted in Fig.~\ref{fig:one_contact}.

 It is tempting to try to slide more spheres to obtain a second contact, or even more.
-However, there are cases where sliding two spheres of a tetrahedron towards each other increases the radius of the supporting sphere beyond $r$, i.e. leaves the space of FM-tetrahedra (similarly as in Fig.~\ref{fig:homothety}).
+However, there are cases where sliding two spheres of a tetrahedron towards each other increases the radius of the support sphere beyond $r$, i.e. leaves the space of FM-tetrahedra (similarly as in Fig.~\ref{fig:homothety}).
 Of course, reaching the limit $R=r$ or a zero discriminant of the polynomial $P$ (Prop.~\ref{prop:radius}) also reduces the dimension (the length of a given edge can be deduced from $R$ and the lengths of the other edges).
 Unfortunately, in practice, the complexity of the involved formulas makes the computation even more costly than stopping at a single contact.
 We have therefore abandoned this approach.